Lunarbel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a new file containing the text best school ending by a new line
+writes into the file ls_cwd_content the result of the command ls -la